AtanuPanja/NotesApp/README.md

 ## Features
 * CRUD operations: Get the list of notes, read a note, edit a note, move note to bin, restore note, delete permanently, empty bin, mark/unmark as favorite
-* Backend validations in the forms of add and edit pages
+* Backend validations in all the route controllers, and forms in add and edit pages
 * JavaScript used for dynamic changes in form textarea and buttons.
 * JavaScript used for navigation
 * MVC architecture: Follows the MVC architecture for separation of concerns.
+* DAO pattern: Uses DAO pattern to separate data access logic from the controllers.

 ## Pre-requisites
 * Java Development Kit (JDK): Version 17